kyma-project/istio/docs/contributor/adr/0009-egress-gateway.md

 ## Context

-To support cluster configurations that require control of outbound traffic besides routing of incoming traffic, Istio module needs to support `egressGateway`.
+To support cluster configurations that require control of outbound traffic besides routing of incoming traffic, the Istio module needs to support `egressGateway`.
-This Istio component allows for intercepting traffic coming from in-mesh pods to targets outside of the cluster scope.
+This Istio component allows for intercepting traffic coming from in-mesh Pods to targets outside of the cluster scope.
 This allows users to perform tasks that include monitoring and securing access to outbound resources.